hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hedera-account-service-isAuthorized-design.md

   that does the work.

 ## Design for `isAuthorizedRaw`

-[TBD shortly as I fix up some problems with understanding HAS]

 `isAuthorizedRaw` has two flows: Either the argument address is a Hedera account, or it is an EVM address.